 Money market accounts provide the same liquidity as savings account, but also offer check writing privileges.
 Money markets also offer the same FDIC coverage as savings accounts.

 Check out our CIT Bank review to learn more about how they work.

 There’s no minimum balance requirement.
-Check out our Ally Invest review to learn more about how they work.
+Check out our Betterment review to learn more about how they work.

 Saving Is a Game of Chess

 Chances are, unless you have a huge income or you live on substantially less than you earn, you won’t be able to save enough to reach all of your financial goals in your ideal time frame.
 But that doesn’t mean you shouldn’t try.

 *Related: Want to cut the cord but don’t know which platform to pick?
 Check out our Hulu or Netflix guide to see which platform is best.*

 Exactly how much should you save each month?
 While that’s up to your individual circumstances and goals, I believe everyone should try to save at least 20 percent of their income per month.
 The more you can save, the better.